Skip to main content

 Reference to a daily or monthly.
 Use date of issue instead of standard journal citation:

-13. Since I developed this notion of Descartes I have read Frances Yates’s review of Brian P. Copenhaver’s Symphorien Champier in the New York Review of Books (Nov.
+13. Since I developed this interpretation of Descartes’s work I have read Frances Yates’s review of Brian P. Copenhaver’s Symphorien Champier in the New York Review of Books (Nov.
 22, 1979).

 (4) Reference to a webpage.
-We request that authors only cite URLs when they deem it absolutely necessary, since URLs can change.
-An adequate solution is simply to say that an article already identified and quoted is online.
+We request that authors only cite URLs when absolutely necessary, since URLs can change.
+An adequate solution is simply to say that an article already identified and quoted is on the internet.
 Readers can then go and find it for themselves.

 (5) Miscellaneous matters.